 One of its more unusual attractions is man-made; its the Puzzling World of Stuart Landsborough – or otherwise simply known as Puzzling World.
 As you drive into the parking lot you will immediately notice the “Leaning Tower of Wanaka” which is a fairly tall building leaning at the unbelievable rate of 53 degrees!
 The main museum is well worth visiting for adults and children alike.
-Many unusual items and ideas are presented in this museum.
+Many unusual items and ideas are presented inside.
 Check out mural of the “Roman style” toilets which is painted on a wall separating the men’s and women’s restrooms.
 Half of this “room” is real, while the other half is the actual mural.
 Sit on a hole next to one of the “semi” nude Romans and join them in using the bathroom!
 Great photo op.

 Outside the museum is the Great Maze – allow up to an hour to complete this.
 Although the maze doesn’t take up a geographically large area, there are many many walkways and if you get frustrated easily this isn’t the activity for you.
-Fortunately they have “emergency doors” so you can flee the frustration!
+Fortunately they have “emergency doors” so you can flee from your frustration!
 Photography is allowed.
 For more information and admission pricing please visit their website at www.puzzlingworld.com

 Another man-made attraction in Wanaka is the Transport and Toy Museum located near the Wanaka airport.
 This is a large collection of over 20,000 items including rare and unusual aircraft, cars, trucks, motorcycles and much much more.
 Photography is allowed.
 For more information please visit their long website URL at: www.wanakatransportandtoymuseum.com